int128/httpstub/README.md

       headers:
         content-type: application/json
       body: [1, 2, 3]

+  #default response should be at the end of the list
+  - response:
+      headers:
+        content-type: application/json
+      body: [0]
 ```

 The stub will return the following response on the request `GET /numbers?order=asc`: